Cardiff Daily (CD)Cardiff Daily (CD)Cardiff Daily (CD)

 Government and Policy Responses

-Cardiff Council’s 2025-2030 Housing Strategy commits to 1,000 annual affordable homes citywide, with Adamsdown earmarked for modular builds on brownfield sites.
-Rent stabilization pilots cap increases at 3%, while the end of no-fault evictions shields tenants.
+Cardiff Council’s 2025 to 2030 Housing Strategy commits to 1,000 annual affordable homes citywide, with Adamsdown earmarked for modular builds on brownfield sites including former industrial land once occupied by the Roath Cattle Market.
+Rent stabilisation pilots cap increases at 3%, while the end of no-fault evictions shields tenants following Section 21 reforms.
 The Welsh Government’s £100 million Affordable Homes Programme accelerates delivery, mandating 50% social rent allocations.

-Academic analyses praise these but urge bolder land assembly—compulsory purchases for idle plots—and incentives for first-time buyers.
-Community Land Trusts are piloting in nearby Splott, offering resident-led models that could suit Adamsdown’s activist spirit.
+Academic analyses praise these measures but urge bolder land assembly, including compulsory purchases for idle plots across the ward bounded by Penylan, Splott, Butetown, Cathays, and Plasnewydd, along with incentives for first-time buyers.
+Community Land Trusts are piloting in nearby Splott, offering resident-led models that could suit Adamsdown’s activist culture.

 Critics note enforcement gaps; rogue landlords evade licensing, per council audits.
-Cross-party calls grow for a Cardiff-wide rent registry to track standards.
+Cross-party calls grow from councillors representing Cardiff East and Cardiff Central for a Cardiff-wide rent registry to track and enforce standards.

 Community Perspectives and Challenges